MEstlander/GameStore/REPORT.md

 We also tried implementing save and load feature but had problems with getting javascript to parse the string after it was saved and getting csrf issues.

-We had problems with media files when debugging.
-Therefore two links first with debug=True, second with debug=False.
-Game thumbnails won't show in link 2.
+We had problems with serving media files and could not get game thumbnails to load.
+Apparently, heroku does not preserve user uploaded media files between dynos restarts.
+To fix this we would need to use another storage solution like AWS S3.

 __Dividing the work__